Skip to content

 What language is Algerian Arabic?

-Algerian Arabic is a dialect of Arabic.
+Algerian Arabic is a dialect of the Arabic language.

 Where is Algerian Arabic spoken?